 Challenge number Detail of challenge 1 Attainment Monitoring has shown that since returning from lockdown, attainment for disadvantaged pupils is low, this is especially evident in arithmetic skills, speed reading and oracy.
 2 Phonics.
-New headteacher (Dec 2020) reviewed the provision of phonics and identified this needed to be improved.
-RWI introduced.
+Early reading is a key priority at Holmer Lake, with pupils joining reception working well below age related expectations.
 3 Language and Vocabulary Monitoring has shown that the development of language/vocabulary skills across the school for EAL and non-EAL/disadvantaged and non-disadvantaged has been identified as a key area.
-4 Reading: Limited opportunities for 1:1 reading with children, including disadvantaged pupils.
+4 Reading: Limited opportunities for 1:1 reading with children at home, including disadvantaged pupils.
 5 Mental Health and Well-being The school needs to continue to support the behaviour, mental health and well-being of disadvantaged pupils and LAC pupils to reduce barriers to learning and to improve behaviour across the school.
 6 Attendance.
-The school needs to continue to closely monitor the attendance of disadvantaged pupils to ensure it is at least in line with the national average (2021 PPG attendance 95%; national average 96%).
+The school needs to continue to closely monitor the attendance of disadvantaged pupils to ensure it is at least in line with the national average (2022 PPG attendance 91.7%; national average 96%).
 7 Behaviour and Attitude.
 The school has previously had a high number of exclusions and the behaviour of identified pupils has had a negative impact on the remainder of the class/school.